esrako/AndroidTwitterAppRedux/README.md

 * Regarding compose a new tweet: When a tweet is composed, it is shown in timeline immediately, in the mean time, the page is refreshed.
 Please note that composed tweet would be visible before page is refreshed.
 * Regarding favorite/unfavorite/retweet: Retweet and favorites counts, green/grey retweet icons, yellow/grey favorite icons are updated for the original tweet once the action is done, but full page refresh is not forced.
 * Regarding reply, once replied to a tweet, new tweet(reply tweet) will be added at the top of the timeline page but page is not forced to be refreshed.

-## To-Do

-* Fix un-retweet: To retweet send "id_str" of the original tweet, to undo the retweet, send "id_str" of the response from retweet.

 ## Open-source libraries used